-250 Apple Employees Among Thousands At Risk From DACA Cancellation
+Microsoft President to Trump: To Deport A DREAMer, You'll Have To Go Through Us

 America's business leaders are speaking out against President Trump's move to end DACA.

+The president of Microsoft, Brad Smith, took a notable stand.
+He said not only will his company lobby for a legislative solution but also that Microsoft is calling on Congress to make immigration the top priority, before tax reform.
+And he is calling on other business leaders to follow suit.

+This is the second time in a week that Smith has spoken out.
+Last Thursday, Smith and Microsoft CEO Satya Nadella both issued statements calling on the administration to preserve DACA.
+Nadella, a first-generation immigrant from India, struck a personal note: "I am a product of two uniquely American attributes: the ingenuity of American technology reaching me where I was growing up, fueling my dreams, and the enlightened immigration policy that allowed me to pursue my dreams."

-In a letter to employees, Apple CEO Tim Cook more than 250 Apple workers are affected by the DACA repeal and he's been hearing from them all weekend.
+Meanwhile, in a letter to employees this morning, Apple CEO Tim Cook said more than 250 Apple workers are affected by the DACA repeal and that he has been hearing from them all weekend.

 "I want to assure you that Apple will work with members of Congress from both parties to advocate for a legislative solution that provides permanent protections for all the Dreamers in our country," Cook said.